NTwired/Wasavi/README.md

 Please note that we will retain and disclose information when we deem it necessary to satisfy orders issued by courts and government authorities.
 We will notify you about the disclosure, only if we are explicitly permitted to do so.
 In any case, we may keep any aggregated or anonymous information for statistical, development, marketing and other purposes, indefinitely.

 DPO
 Rock’n null has appointed Zeev Margalit as our Data Protection Officer, for monitoring and advising on Rock’n null’s ongoing Privacy compliance and serving as a point of contact on Privacy matters for data subjects and supervisory authorities.
-If you have any comments or questions regarding our Privacy Policy, if you have any concerns regarding your Privacy, or if you wish to make a complaint about how your personal data is being processed by us, you can contact support@rocknnull.com or our DPO at wasavi@rocknnull.com.
+If you have any comments or questions regarding our Privacy Policy, if you have any concerns regarding your Privacy, or if you wish to make a complaint about how your personal data is being processed by us, you can contact wasavi.me@gmail.com.
 YOUR RIGHTS
 You have the right to access personal information we hold about you and to ask that your personal information be corrected, updated, or deleted.
-If you would like to exercise this right, please contact us at wasavi@rocknnull.com
+If you would like to exercise this right, please contact us at wasavi.me@gmail.com
 Before allowing you to exercise your right, we will need to verify your identity.
 We will make the information available to you, subject to any legitimate constraints and pursuant to the applicable law.
 We may refuse your request, for example, if we are unable to identify you, or if we believe that removal of certain information may jeopardize activities or features of the Service, harm other users, or compromise our legal rights.
 We may provide you additional options to delete your personal information through the settings and preferences features of the Service.
 You may access your account and edit or amend the personal details that you provided during registration at any time, through your account settings or by updating the information of your social network account that you provided to register with the Service.
 If you find that the information on your account is not accurate, complete or updated, then you may make all necessary changes to correct it.
 Additionally, we note that we are processing your information in order to fulfill contracts we might have with you, or otherwise to pursue our legitimate business interests listed above.